dgoodman1224/Thrones_Faker/README.md

 ## Usage

 ThronesFaker works very simply.
-You call ThronesFaker as a class, and the returns are from class based methods.
-So it is simply Thrones.faker#method for each.
-Below are the current 3 capabilities
+Call ThronesFaker followed by the fake data type you wish to return.
+Below are the current three capabilities.
 ##To return names:

 ThronesFaker.name